isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 nonprofit community center.
 They complete small tasks in preparation of the meal, and then talk to the children there.
 The sisters share their knowledge of Chicago with the more newly arrived children.
-Because their parents introduce Nellie Lee and Erma Jean to Dr. W.E.B DuBois, the NAACP, and _The Crisis, _the girls develop their own interest.
-Nellie Lee relates: “_The Crisis _arrived.
+Because their parents introduce Nellie Lee and Erma Jean to Dr. W.E.B DuBois, the NAACP, and _The Crisis_,the girls develop their own interest in social justice.
+Nellie Lee relates: “_The Crisis_ arrived.
 Dr. DuBois announced that there will be twelve Brownie issues instead of the one per year.
 Erma and I begged Daddy to let us subscribe to it” (p.
 151).
 Nellie Lee pays close attention to the monthly magazine from the NAACP that her